 By Ali Correll

-Ashley Beirne is a driven, inspired woman who has indentified a critical need that is often neglected and unmet in the majority of the homeless population in our current society.
+Ashley Beirne is a driven, inspired woman who has identified a critical need that is often neglected and unmet in the majority of the homeless population in our current society.
 She has gone above and beyond to provide the homeless with period kits, effectively ensuring that many of Denver's homeless population will no longer wonder how they will care for themselves every month when the need arises.
 This selfless act improves the quality of life around and in Denver, and helps to build and foster the sense of community in which we call home.

 What inspired you to start collecting and providing period kits for the homeless?

 I grew up very poor with a single mother and 3 siblings, and like so many, we eventually became homeless.
 We were lucky enough (after being waitlisted) to find beds at the Red Cross Emergency Shelter where we stayed for the next 7 months.
 It was during this experience that I personally witnessed and felt the impact that just one volunteer or staff could make and, 10 years later, I still remember many of their names.